Fivell/policies/source/sections/11-incident_response_policy.md

 ## 11.2 Incident Management Policies

-The Datica incident response process follows the process recommended by [SANS](https://www.sans.org), an industry leader in security.
+The Versionista incident response process follows the process recommended by [SANS](https://www.sans.org), an industry leader in security.
 Process flows are a direct representation of the SANS process which can be found in [this document](sections/incident-flowchart.pdf).

-Datica's incident response classifies security-related events into the following
+Versionista's incident response classifies security-related events into the following categories:
-categories:

 - **Events** - Any observable computer security-related occurrence in a system or network with a negative consequence.
 Examples: